THE

 “Shisma?”
 It’s

 twenty kilometers from here, thataway.
-Just follow the wide track – you can’t
+Just follow the wide track – you

 miss it.”